VictorAlessander/victoralessander.github.io/about.md

 title: About
 ---

-Currently I'm working at Link Solutions, a company recently bought by TNS (Transaction Network Services) as a Mid Analyst Developer.
+Currently I'm working at TNS Brasil as a Mid Full Stack Analyst Developer.

 In my free times I like to play drums, watch TV shows and work in my personal projects.
 Also, I love coffee and visit new coffee shops.